rotundasoftware/backbone-courier/README.md

 * Views only call functions on their *immediate* children.
 Their grandchildren can be interacted with only by calling functions on their children, which in turn call functions on their grandchildren, etc.
 * Views never have any explicit dependencies on their surroundings or their environment.
 That is, they do not have any explicit dependencies on or references to their ancestors or their siblings.
-* When a view needs to interact with its parent or an ancestor, it does so (*without* any explicit dependencies) by spawning a well defined message that  bubbles up the view hierarchy on its own accord.
+* When a view needs to interact with its parent or an ancestor, it does so (*without* explicit dependencies) by spawning a message that bubbles up the view hierarchy.
-* Parent views, when passing up messages from their children to their ancestors, always modify those messages in order to make the message appropriate for the new, larger context and hide private concerns from their ancestors.
+* Parent views, when passing messages from their children to their ancestors, always modify those messages in order to make them appropriate for the new, larger context and hide private concerns.
-* Whenever possible, information about a view's environment is passed into the view as a configuration option.
-However, if the information is dynamic, the view gathers it using a message that bubbles up the hierarchy and then back down, returning a value (again, without explicit dependencies).
+* If a view needs information from its ancestors, it requests it using a message that bubbles up the hierarchy and then back down, returning a value (again, without explicit dependencies).
 * Global variables and / or event aggregators are not used.

 Backbone.Courier is a very small library (< 200 lines of code) that can be leveraged to easily follow this doctrine.
 It uses the DOM tree to infer view hierarchy structure and then enables appropriate communication up and down that hierarchy.
 The result is completely decoupled front end code, split into components that are easy to conceptualize, maintain and test.